jrsharp/jrsharp.github.io/_posts/2004-10-28-donating-to-firefox.markdown

 date_gmt: '2004-10-28 16:04:49 -0500'
 categories: []
 tags: []
+layout: page
 comments: []
 ---
-<p>Yesterday, I gave the $10 student donation to the Spread Firefox campaign for the New York Times ad campaign.
+Yesterday, I gave the $10 student donation to the Spread Firefox campaign for the New York Times ad campaign.
 The Spread Firefox group is planning to buy a full-page ad in an upcoming issue of NYT to announce the 1.0 release.
 I am honored to be a part of the process.
 Die IE!
 And I get my name in the ad!
-How cool is that?</p>
+How cool is that?